Yosef-Solomon19/We_are_the_Champions_Solo_Proj/README.md

 Following the design provided
 Using Firebase Realtime Databse
 Update in realtime
-Designed as a mobile app
+Designed to be mobile friendly

 ### Stretch Goals